samerfouad/Blockchain-Car-auction-Network-fabric-SDK/README.md

 Chaincode Type:
 ```

-Fill it out as shown below:
+We fill it out by:

 ```
 Chaincode ID: carauction